-The Swiss maker of fine writing tools Montblanc will soon update its high-end Collection Villeret family with a new Montblanc Villeret Vintage Pulsographe (ref.
-106497) limited edition hand-wound chronograph watch.
+Montblanc, the maker of the iconic writing tools, will soon update its high-end Collection Villeret family with a new Villeret Vintage Pulsographe (ref.
+106497) limited-edition chronograph that is animated by a hand-wound -and, technically, in-house- caliber.

-The annual SIHH trade show is getting closer and major watchmaking brand start their regular PR bombardment.
+The annual SIHH trade show is getting closer and the major brands start their regular PR bombardment.

-Its new Montblanc Villeret 1858 Vintage Pulsographe watch is equipped with the Calibre MBM 13.21 hand-winding mono-pusher chronograph movement that is basically a refinished and fine-tuned to modern standards of timekeeping vintage Minerva 13.21 mechanism.
+The 2011 Villeret 1858 Vintage Pulsographe is equipped with the Calibre MBM 13.21 hand-winding mono-pusher chronograph movement that is a refinished and fine-tuned to modern standards of timekeeping vintage Minerva 13.21 mechanism.

 Being 29.50 mm in diameter and 6.40 mm in height, the movement is built of 239 components and, thanks to its oversized mainspring barrel, features a formidable power reserve of 60 hours.

-While most expensive monopushers have the push-piece placed in the center of the crown, this particular watch will come with the pusher located at 2 o’clock.
+While most expensive monopushers have the push-piece placed in the center of the crown, this particular model will come with the pusher located at 2 o’clock.

 I am a great fan of all sorts of chronographs and can only welcome this solution: it is physiologically easier to operate a small button, which is located in the upper part of the case, than the one staying in its middle.

-Another outstanding feature of the watch (and the entire Villeret collection) is the gorgeous Grand Feu enameled dial.
-Depending on the model, the solid gold disk of the dial is coated either in black or in white enamel (for the models in red gold and in white gold respectively.)
+Another outstanding feature of the Pulsographe (and the entire Villeret collection) is the gorgeous Grand Feu enameled dial.
+Depending on the model, the solid gold disk of the dial is coated either in black or in white enamel (for the models in red gold and white gold respectively.)

 This model comes with a lot less familiar to most customers “pulsograph” function.

-The watch will be offered both in red gold and white gold versions at a price of approximately €35,000 (the MSRP may vary greatly across the world depending on how protectionist a local government is).
+The 1858 Vintage Pulsographe will be offered both in red gold and white gold versions at a price of approximately €35,000 (the MSRP may vary greatly across the world depending on how protectionist a local government is).
 Only 58 pieces of each model will be made.

 Movement: Calibre MBM 13.21, 18,000 vph, 239 components, 22 jewels, diameter: 29.50 mm, height: 6.40 mm, in-house, Swiss Made